-Cricket Scotland board resigns after review finds evidence of institutional racism
+Cricket Scotland board resigns over racism report

 - Published

-Cricket Scotland's board has resigned with immediate effect after an independent review found evidence of institutional racism in the sport.
+Cricket Scotland's board has resigned a day ahead of the publication of a review of racism in the sport.

+It is expected to report findings of institutional racism in the Scottish game.

+But they had been made aware of "proposed timescales and certain mandated actions" in the document.

+They raised concerns that plans to find a speedy resolution to the racism issues, and to modernise the governance of the sport were "unachievable within the timetable proposed and the current governance framework".

-The investigation was commissioned by funding body SportScotland last year and is due to be published on Monday.
+The racism investigation was commissioned by funding body SportScotland last year and is due to be published on Monday.

-Directors sent a letter of resignation to the governing body's interim chief executive on Sunday.

-It follows allegations - some made by all-time leading wicket-taker Majid Haq - of racism and discrimination.
+It followed allegations - some made by all-time leading wicket-taker Majid Haq - of racism and discrimination.

 "And these arrangements will be reviewed after the publication of the report into racism in cricket in Scotland and updates given accordingly."